NUmeroAndDev/conference-app-2025/README.md

 #### Dependency Injection via ScreenContext

-The entry point of each screen is Composable function named `XXXScreenRoot`.
+Each screen in the app has a dedicated entry point implemented as a Composable function, typically named `<ScreenName>ScreenRoot`.
+For example, the timetable screen defines `TimetableScreenRoot` as its entry point.

 This function receives a corresponding `ScreenContext` as a context parameter, which provides the necessary dependencies for the screen.